 (We have a parish vision evening on Thursday 21st October starting at 6pm.
 We will be discussing our future service pattern and our presence across Bemerton Parish.)

 8am Book of Common Prayer (BCP) Holy Communion zoomed from St Andrew’s

 6pm BCP Evensong at St Andrew’s (On 1st and 3rd Sundays of the month.)

 6pm Evening Service on all other Sundays in the month

-8am Book of Common Prayer Holy Communion.
-(St Andrew’s)
+8am Book of Common Prayer Communion at St Andrew’s

-6pm Book of Common Prayer Evensong (St Andrew’s)
+6pm Book of Common Prayer Evening Prayer at St Andrew’s

 8:30am Morning Prayer Tuesday to Friday (10am on Saturday).
 In-person in St Andrew’s and on Zoom.

 12noon Common Worship Holy Communion in person on Wednesdays at St Michael’s.